HomeTop Headlines2 Children Die in Hot Cars on Same Day

 In a span of 24 hours, two separate tragedies unfolded in South Texas, as two young children died after being accidentally left in hot cars.
 The untimely deaths of a nine-month-old in Beeville, Texas, and a 22-month-old in Corpus Christi, Texas have reignited discussions about child safety and the dangers of leaving children alone in vehicles, especially during the intense summer heat of Texas.

-The first incident occurred in Beeville, Texas, a town located roughly 100 miles southeast of San Antonio.
-On Wednesday, a nine-month-old child was discovered unresponsive in a car after the grandmother mistakenly left the child in the vehicle for about eight hours.
+One incident occurred in Beeville, Texas, a town located roughly 100 miles southeast of San Antonio.
+On Wednesday, August 21, a nine-month-old child was discovered unresponsive in a car after the grandmother mistakenly left the child in the vehicle for about eight hours.
 A statement from the Beeville Police Department reported that the baby was found around 4 p.m. in the car seat of the grandmother’s car, having been there since approximately 8:30 a.m.

 Although the grandmother immediately called for assistance upon discovering the child, attempts to revive the baby were unsuccessful.
 The investigation of the incident is being supported by the Texas Rangers and the Department of Public Safety.